-6 [Point to the insect in the top left corner of the image.]

-[Point to the insect in the bottom left corner of the image.]
+- 6 [Point to the insect in the top left corner of the image.] - 7 [Point to the insect in the bottom left corner of the image.] - 8 [Point to the insects on the right side of the image.]

 Many insects, such as these tiny aphids, 8 can damage entire meadows.
 Grasshoppers, leafhoppers, and aphids are all pests.
 Farmers are never happy when they discover them on their plants because they can destroy their crops.
 But not all insects are pests.